Back to Articles

 Four-year combined claim

 • Assuming emergency tax corrects itself.
 Emergency tax does not stop automatically.
-You must register the employer on myAccount.
+You must register the employer on the Revenue system.
 The sooner you do it, the fewer payslips are affected.

-• Not knowing the employer’s registered name or number.
-You need your employer’s registered name or employer PAYE registration number to register on myAccount.
+• Not knowing the employer's registered name or number.
+You need your employer's registered name or employer PAYE registration number to register on the Revenue system.
 This is usually on your payslip or can be found on the Revenue website.

-• ✓ Emergency tax is 40% on all earnings — always preventable by registering on Revenue myAccount
+• Emergency tax is 40% on all earnings - always preventable by registering on the Revenue system

 Frequently Asked Questions